cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-08-19-why-genai-will-not-replace-software-engineers-just-yet.md

 I believe the real magic in engineering happens in those transitions, from needs to requirements, from designs to code.
 These steps are where human insight makes all the difference.

 > "My entire career working in AI/ML has shown me that domain knowledge is the highest leverage investment.
-> Most of the tooling for AI/agents/etc really is still in the _technical_ realm, intended for AI/ML people or maybe engineers.
-> But imagine a world where the domain expert had the agency to iterate and improve an AI, without having to go through an "AI engineer intermediary.
+Most of the tooling for AI/agents/etc. really is still in the _technical_ realm, intended for AI/ML people or maybe engineers.
+But imagine a world where the domain expert had the agency to iterate and improve an AI, without having to go through an "AI engineer intermediary.
 > That would open the door to create incredibly powerful AI systems quickly.
-> Keep a close eye on the product they are building, because I think it will close this gap." -- _[Skylar Payne](https://www.linkedin.com/in/skylar-payne-766a1988/)_
+Keep a close eye on the product they are building, because I think it will close this gap." -- _[Skylar Payne](https://www.linkedin.com/in/skylar-payne-766a1988/)_

 Of course, automating the boring parts is a great thing (it’s what engineers have been doing since the early days, right?).
-However, today is even more important to look for smarter ways to solve problems, because GenAI might offer you a set of solution, but it’s your job to consider all the possibilities and make a critical evaluation of each of them.
+However, today is even more important to look for smarter ways to solve problems, because GenAI might offer a set of solutions, but it’s our job to consider all the possibilities and make a critical evaluation of each of them.

 So, what does this mean for the whole software industry, where things are constantly in flux?
 Can GenAI keep up with those changes?